taschoebli/lab04-fusion-flow/README.md

 Camunda is used for the orchestration of the processes.
 The main process is the booking process, which is started when a new booking is made.
 The sub process is the accounting process, which is started when the booking process is waiting for the bank payment.
 The processes are orchestrated using the Camunda BPM platform for process & workflow orchestration.
 See in ADR section for explicit differentiation between orchestration and choreography.

+We explicitly (see ADR) decided not to use Zeebe, the new process engine of Camunda 8, since we are using Camunda 7.

+In lecture 6, [Sagas](https://www.youtube.com/watch?v=0UTOLRTwOX0) and "Stateful Resilience Patterns" were introduced.
+We use the "Epic Saga" (traditional saga pattern) in our project.
+The Saga pattern is a way to manage transactions that span multiple services.
+A saga is a sequence of local transactions.
+Each local transaction updates the database and publishes a message or event to trigger the next local transaction in the saga.
+If a local transaction fails because it violates a business rule then the saga executes a series of compensating transactions that undo the changes that were made by the preceding local transactions.
+The saga pattern is used in the booking process.
+If the customer decides to pay by card, the booking is directly confirmed.
+If the customer decides to pay by invoice, the booking is confirmed after the bank payment has been received.
+If the bank payment is not received within 30 days, the booking is cancelled.
+The saga pattern is used to manage the transactions of the booking process.

+As resilience pattern, human intervention is used.
+In the accounting subprocess, a blacklist with bad customers is used.
+If a customer is on the blacklist, the booking is cancelled.
+The blacklist is maintained by the accounting department.
+The accounting department is notified by the accounting service if a customer is on the blacklist.
+The accounting department can then decide if the customer should be removed from the blacklist or not.
+The accounting department can also add a customer to the blacklist.
+The accounting department is a human actor in the process.
+The accounting department is notified by the accounting service via email.
+The accounting department can then decide if the customer should be removed from the blacklist or not.
+The accounting department can also add a customer to the blacklist.
+The accounting department is a human actor in the process.

+## ADR (Architecture Decision Records)
+Please find all ADRs in the [docs/adr](docs/adr) folder.
+- Choosing between Camunda 7 and 8
+- Distinction between Orchestration and Choreography

 ## Building the project